+I don’t want to say that occasionally I’m immersed in all sorts of projects, because it wouldn’t be true at all.
+What is more true is that I’m immersed in all sorts of projects all the time.
 This requires some planning and self-reflection.
 I’m good at finishing whatever I start.
 I don’t know the meaning of postponement, or of ditching whatever project if it turns out to be some shit.
-I still do it, if for no other reason than because I’m curious to watch my reaction, ‘oh my, you wasted so much time on this, …’ my conscious self tells my unconscious self.
-The unconscious has a way of retorting stubbornly, in a rhetorical question, ‘so what if I did, only capitalists buy the idea that time is money.’
-Now this would be right on the money, my self in between the conscious and the unconscious would say.
+I still do it, if for no other reason than because I’m curious to watch my reaction: ‘oh my, you wasted so much time on this…’ my conscious self tells my unconscious self, or rather my fancy or the unacknowledged.’
+In my book there’s no such thing as the unconscious.
+There’s only non-acceptance and non-acknowledgment.

 For ‘do it today?’
-I got 2 Clubs, 3 Clubs, Ace of Clubs
+I got 2 Clubs, 3 Clubs, and the Ace of Clubs.

 This is an easy one.
 With this line up, the answer is ‘definitely not today.’
 While the Ace of Clubs in the last position speaks of initiating things, because the implicit in the question is actually about a situation when ‘do it today’ needs to be accomplished already, not just initiated, the Ace of Clubs is ultimately too weak a testimony towards a fair judgment.
 We can be tempted to say, ‘yes, clearly, I’ll do it today, as this Ace testifies to the beginning of action,’ what you must always think of is exactly this: is the beginning of action also the end of it?
 Does beginning work also mean finishing it?
 It doesn’t.